camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 ## Deploy Camunda Platform to the Clusters

-### Create required secret for ElasticSearch
+### Create the required secret for ElasticSearch

-ElasticSearch will use S3 as a backup and restore bucket and for that you need to configure a Kubernetes secret to not expose those in cleartext.
+ElasticSearch will use S3 as a backup and restore bucket and for that, you need to configure a Kubernetes secret to not expose those in cleartext.

-You can pull the data from Terraform since you previously exposed those via the `output.tf`.
+You can pull the data from Terraform since you exposed those via the `output.tf`.

-1. Where your `config.tf` and `output.tf` resides, execute the following to export the access keys to environment variables.
+1. Where your `config.tf` and `output.tf` live, execute the following to export the access keys to environment variables.
 This will allow an easier creation of the Kubernetes secret via the command line.

 ```bash
 export ACCESS_KEY=$(terraform output -raw s3_aws_access_key_id)
 export SECRET_ACCESS_KEY=$(terraform output -raw s3_aws_secret_access_key)
 ```

-2. Create the Kubernetes secret within the `camunda-london` and `camunda-paris` namespace.
+2. Create the Kubernetes secret within the `camunda-london` and `camunda-paris` namespace on each respective cluster.

 ```bash
 kubectl --context cluster-london -n camunda-london create secret generic elasticsearch-env-secret \